Gabriely-get/Gabriely-get/README.md

 ### About Me :
 - 🎓 College student
-- 🌱  I’m 21 years old and currently learning about Redis, Kubernetes and ReactJS.
+- 🌱  I’m 21 years old and currently learning about Spring Security and ReactJS.
 - 👩‍💻  I'm learning about Back-End and DevOps development and technologies.
 - ❤️‍🩹  I like to sleep, cook, and definitely write poems in my free time.
 - 🧘‍♀️ Salmo 125:1